Kerrie Hipgrave, Psychotherapist

 My experience of working with adults, adolescents and children has given me a deep understanding of the intricacies of various psychological issues that you face on a daily basis.
 I possess a natural empathy and warmth and I can support you in changing confusion into clarity, helping you find the happier you.

 Working creatively with children through play and art enables me to see and reach behind emotions and behaviours with empathy and sensitivity.
 By understanding some of what you are experiencing, I can offer psychological and emotional support and a SAFE space to talk.

 My work revolves around being friendly yet ethically boundaried and professional.
-I am experienced in psychologically and emotionally supporting clients whilst they choose to address emotional issues from the past in the present.
+I am experienced in psychologically and emotionally supporting you to address emotional issues from the past in the present.
 The journey through counselling provides an opportunity for you to find acceptance and to free yourself to move towards a brighter, more confident future.

 “Counselling carefully takes care of my feelings.
-I feel safe and free to share and I know that I can trust counselling.” - Young Girl
+I feel safe and free to share and I know that I can trust counselling.” - Testimonial: Young Girl